Kishore Shallow

-Dr. Kishore Shallow is a cricket administrator from St. Vincent and the Grenadines.
-He is currently the Vice President of Cricket West Indies, President of Windward Islands Cricket Board of Control, and Former President of St. Vincent and the Grenadines Cricket Association.
-Dr. Shallow is also an alternate director on the International Cricket Council, the world governing body for cricket.
+Dr. Kishore Shallow is a cricket administrator and politician from St. Vincent and the Grenadines.
+He is currently the President of Cricket West Indies (CWI).
+Previously, he held positions as President of Windward Islands Cricket Board of Control, and President of St. Vincent and the Grenadines Cricket Association.
+Dr. Shallow is also a director on the International Cricket Council, the world governing body for cricket.